wuertele/Drupal-Deployer/README.txt

 Compatibility
 -------------
-At the moment the CVS version will work in Drupal 4.7 But the integrated file management needs a bit of manual configuration, more information about this is in the included readme.txt file
+At the moment the CVS version will work in Drupal 4.7 But the integrated File Browser needs a bit of manual configuration, more information about this is in the included readme.txt file